pbattican/jck/RULES.md

 ## Alignment

-* A nation is considered aligned to a certain faction, if the player controlling it at some point in the game states his support for that faction.
-Once an alignment is made, it cannot be altered unless the faction stops existing
+* A nation is considered aligned to a certain faction at the start of the game.
 * Once you align yourself with a faction, you follow the faction rules.
 This does not include military access.

 ## War and Peace Rules

 Player wars may not be declared until the start of “**The Second Weltkrieg**”.

 * **_You may not justify manually!!!!!_**
 * **Germany** and the **Commune of France** may only declare war on each other after June 14th, 1939 to start **“The Second Weltkrieg”**
 * Your faction must take all possible land unless specified in the nation specific rules.
-* Player nations within the same faction may not pass between each other to gain points in peace deals with other factions present, you MUST spend your points if you are able. (ie. take land or give points to an ally)
 * In a peace deal, you may not annex territory occupied by foreign troops.
 * It is forbidden to give Military and naval access to any nation which is not either 1) a member of your faction, or 2) is facing the same faction in a war as you
 * You may not annex or puppet **Legation Cities** through influence decisions

 ## Division Rules

 * **_18 width is the minimum_** for deploying new divisions.
 * **_No Space Marines_**.
 Tanks cannot be mixed with infantry divisions.
-Cavalry / Bicycles allowed.
 * You must have an existing direct land or sea supply route to a division to switch templates
 * You may not delete a division or change a divisions template if it is within 3 tiles from enemy forces
 * You may only deploy units within 3 provinces from any enemy unit.